This review talks about Brass: Birmingham, an economy board game set in the industrial revolution. How good is Brass: Birmingham?

 The artwork on the boards and cards is nothing short of spectacular.
-Its crimson tones take you back 200 years with no problem.
+Its crimson tones take you back 200 years without a problem.
 The boards sport a great overview, as well.
 Cities, buildings, and connections are all clearly seen on the main board, as well as the resources above them.

-Personal boards feature all the possible buildings with costs and prizes, making it easy to see which you should focus on, which to skip (use the develop action), and what it will cost.
+Personal boards feature all the possible buildings with costs and prizes, making it easy to see which you should focus on, which to skip (use the develop action), and what it will cost to build.

 Rulebook, Learning, and Teaching Brass: Birmingham

-The only thing left to mention is the rulebook, and it was thinner than expected.
+The rulebook was thinner than expected.
 It’s only 12 pages long, with large text and plenty of illustrations.
 It’s very well written, everything is in its place, and easy to understand.

 Some concepts are reiterated multiple times (i.e. discarding a card for every action) which makes them much easier to grasp.
-Moreover, it comes with basic strategy tips and things to remember, making Brass: Birmingham a surprisingly easy board game to learn.
+Moreover, it comes with basic strategy tips and things to remember, making Brass: Birmingham a surprisingly straightforward to learn.

-The trick is not in remembering hundred fiddly rules, but rather about strategy and player decisions.
-While some basic tips can be shared, eventually it’s up to every individual to figure it out.
+The complexity of Brass is not in remembering a hundred fiddly rules, but rather about strategy and player decisions.
+While you can share basic tips with newbies, eventually it’s up to every individual to figure it out.
 Brass: Birmingham is one of those easy-to-learn, but hard-to-master titles.

-Therefore, the setup is relatively short, especially the common area, the main board.
+Therefore, the setup is relatively short, particularly the main board.
 The only tedious part are player boards, which require each player to place his 45 building tokens on them.

 But despite this, the game is still ready in a couple of minutes and the setup was never a problem.